Garden waste

 The government has guidance on treating and disposing of invasive plants.
 If you have Japanese knotweed or other invasive plants on your land you should contact a specialist contractor to remove and dispose of it properly.

 Compostable plastic is a material made from renewable materials such as vegetable starch and soy protein.
-Compostable plastic should be put into your general waste and not your food waste, garden waste or recycling.
+You should not put compostable plastic in your general waste, food waste or garden waste.
 This is because in north London food waste is processed in anaerobic digestion (AD) facilities and mixed food and garden waste goes to in-vessel composting (IVC) facilities.

-All packaging (compostable liners/Vegware/plastic bags/packing peanuts) is removed from food and garden waste by ‘de-packaging’ machinery and disposed of.
-This has to be done because non-compostable items are often put into the food/garden waste when they shouldn’t be, causing contamination.
+‘De-packaging’ machinery removes all packaging (compostable liners/Vegware/plastic bags) from food and garden waste and disposes of it.
+People often put non-compostable items into the food or garden waste when they shouldn’t, causing contamination, so this needs to be done.
 The de-packaging machinery we use is not currently able to distinguish between compostable and non-compostable packaging when removing contaminants.

 What happens to your garden waste